ApexWeed/ApexGallery/README.md

 # Apex Gallery
 Aspnetcore based image gallery.
 JSON backend with a jQuery frontend.
 Supports interface and folder name localisation.
-Tested on CentOS 7.2, default thumbnail command will not function on Windows.
+Tested on CentOS 7.2 and Arch, default thumbnail command will not function on Windows.

-A live version can be viewed [here](https://portfolio.helifreak.club/gallery/).
+An outdated live version can be viewed [here](https://portfolio.helifreak.club/gallery/).

 # Install
 - Copy appsettings.default.json to appsettings.json and edit.